CAG1012 : Intermediate Greek Language and Literature 2

 through in-depth study in Greek of a major literary text.

 Outline Of Syllabus

-Study of extracts from Euripides, Medea covering both translation and language issues and literary analysis.
+• in-depth study of a play by Euripides, covering both translation & language issues, and literary analysis.

-Further classes on literary analysis of excerpts from other Greek texts on the same basis as in CAG 1011.
+(as appropriate) further classes providing training in skills of and approaches to literary analysis of excerpts from other Greek texts on the same basis as in CAG 1011.